OpenRail-Playground/height-watchers/README.md

 A project to prevent bridge collisions before they happen and to take according measures when they still happen.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.8.
+This project is running with [Angular CLI](https://github.com/angular/angular-cli) version 20.0.4.

+It was generated using an older Angular version.

 ## Background